dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 The application processors (APs) wait to be woken up by the SMP initialization code.
 The only interrupt that they expect is an NMI; all other interrupts should be masked.
-If an AP gets some other interrupt other than an NMI it will cause this error.
+If an AP gets some other interrupt other than an NMI, it will cause this error.
 This error is very unlikely to occur.

 ======  =========================